SuperKITTEN69/Roblox-Free-Studio-Scripts/README.md

 CoinV3 - Same as CoinV2 but with a leaderstats script that lets you see how many coins you have, the coins save so if you leave the game you dont need to think about losing your coins.

 CoinV4 - Same as CoinV3 but now the coins have different rarities.

+ToolSoundClick - A tool that when you click a sound plays.